Flying with a Dog - Guidelines, Tips, and Helpful Tactics

 Several well-known US airlines have thorough airline pet policies for in-cabin travel.
 Some airlines avoid taking big or medium-sized animals on board.

-As a result, it is preferable to read the airline's regulations before taking your dog on a flight.
+As a result, it is preferable to read the airline's regulations before flying with your emotional support animal or taking your dog on a flight.
 The following are some of the airline rules that you should become familiar with:

 Flying with a Dog - American Airlines